lcdb/lcdb-wf/docs/tests.rst

 A major benefit of ``lcdb-wf`` is that the code undergoes automated testing on `CircleCI <https://circleci.com/gh/lcdb>`_.
 However this test environment only has 2 cores and 2GB RAM.
-To accommodate this but to also allow the workflows to run in their entirety in a reasonable time frame, we developed a small representative `test dataset <https://github.com/lcdb/lcdb-test-data>`_ from real-world data.
+To accommodate this, we developed a small representative `test dataset <https://github.com/lcdb/lcdb-test-data>`_ from real-world data.This allows the workflows to run in their entirety in a reasonable time frame.
 We also need to adjust specific settings to the workflows, e.g. we set the Java VM memory to only 2GB for Java tools like Picard and FastQC.

-We had to make a design decision: should the "default" state of the workflows reflect production-ready (high-RAM) settings, or reflect test-ready (low RAM) settings?
+We had to make a design decision about the “default” state of the workflows: should the workflows reflect production-ready (high-RAM) settings, or reflect test-ready (low RAM) settings?
 We chose to have the default to be real-world, production-ready settings, because we want to minimize the edits required (and therefore possibility of introducing errors!) for running on real data.

 What this all means is that if we want to run tests, we need to make some adjustments.
 In each workflows directory, a ``run_test.sh`` script handles this.
-This script runs a preprocessor, ``ci/preprocessor.py``, which looks for specially-formatted comments in the workflows, swaps out production settings for test settings, and writes the results to a new ``Snakefile.test`` file that is then run.
+This script runs a preprocessor, ``ci/preprocessor.py``, which looks for specially-formatted comments in the workflows.
+It swaps out production settings for test settings, and writes the results to a new ``Snakefile.test`` file that is then run.
 In production, especially when running on a cluster, there's no need to do this.